dhardestylewis/terrain_aggregator/README_LONG.md

 Aggregation on a small-country scale takes at most 15 days compute time back-to-front, or about 3000 node-hours of computational time.

-# Typical engineering analysis using terrain data
+# Typical engineering analysis workflow using terrain data

-The current typical engineering analysis using terrain data involves some very common preprocessing steps including :
+The current typical engineering analysis using terrain data involves some very common preprocessing steps, detailed below.
+Because of significant differences in Lidar data product standards and metadata quality, these steps can be prone to error and headache.

 1. **determining available raster imagery** from different data hubs, usually (from a Texas point-of-view) :

     - TNRIS's [Data Hub](https://data.tnris.org/) : all available raster imagery organized by collection in Texas
     - USGS's [National Map Downloader](https://apps.nationalmap.gov/downloader/) :  highest quality raster imagery organized by resolution across the U.S.
     - NOAA's [Digital Coast](https://coast.noaa.gov/digitalcoast/data/) : raster imagery organized by project along U.S. coast
+    - *In practice, in Texas this means downloading individual tiles from TNRIS's Data Hub.*

 2. **reviewing characteristics** of available raster imagery in a study area, usually :